mcferno/backstage/README.md

 		Configure::write("Security.cipherSeed", "REPLACE-WITH-RANDOM-DIGIT-SERIES"); // digits only
 		Configure::write("Cookie.key", "REPLACE-WITH-LONG-UNIQUE-RANDOM-STRING");

 5. Replace the strings above marked as "REPLACE" with unique [string][RandomStrings] and [digit][RandomDigits] sequences to secure your installation.
+If your server PHP timezone is not already set, choose the most appropriate [timezone][PHPTimezones] value.
 6. Append your database credentials to the `bootstrap.env.php` file, example:

 		class DATABASE_CONFIG {